tryAGI/OpenAI/README.md

 - Support all OpenAI API endpoints including completions, chat, embeddings, images, assistants and more.
 - Regularly tested for compatibility with popular custom providers like OpenRouter/DeepSeek

+## Documentation
+Examples and documentation can be found here: https://tryagi.github.io/OpenAI/

 ## Usage
 ```csharp
 using var api = new OpenAiApi("API_KEY");